shawnholman/OIT-Extension/README.md

 2. Run "cd ~" to make sure you are in the correct directory
 3. Run "ssh-keygen -t rsa" to begin ssh key generation.
     - You will be asked what location to store the key.
 Press ENTER to accept the default location.
     - You will be asked for a secret key.
-This is your password to this repository and any future repositories that you want to use from this computer. **NOTE: If you have never entered passwords into a terminal before, you will notice that it does not show what you are actually typing for security purposes so be carful when entering in the password.**
+This is your password to this repository and any future repositories that you want to use from this computer. **NOTE: If you have never entered a password into a terminal before, you will notice that it does not show what you are actually typing for security purposes.
+Be carful when entering in the password and make sure it is the intended value.**
     - You will be asked to confirm your key.
 4. Run "pbcopy < ~/.ssh/id_rsa.pub" to copy the generate key into your clipboard.